On Approximation of $2$D Persistence Modules by Interval-decomposables: Introduction

-After an initial version of this work was sent for review, we were made aware by a reviewer of the prior work of Kim and Memoli~\cite{kim2018generalized}, which further generalizes Patel's generalized persistence diagram~\cite{patel2018generalized}.
+Our work can be compared with the following prior work of Kim and Memoli~\cite{kim2018generalized}, which we were made aware of by a reviewer after an initial version of this work was sent for review.
 In Table~\ref{table:comparison}, we provide a rough overview of the different settings and a correspondence of some of the results, which we explain in detail below.

 While Kim and Memoli~\cite{kim2018generalized} consider a very general setting, we restrict our attention to $K$-representations of the commutative grid $\Gf{m,n}$ (see rows (1) and (2) of Table~\ref{table:comparison}).
 Since $\Gf{m,n}$ can be viewed as a poset $P$, which happens to be essentially finite and connected, their setting contains ours.
-However, we note that the domains of the proposed invariants (see row (3) of Table~\ref{table:comparison}) are different.
+First, the domains of the proposed invariants (see row (3) of Table~\ref{table:comparison}) are different.
 We note that $\mathbf{Con}(P)$, the set of all path-connected subposets is in general different from the set of all interval subposets, and this is indeed the case for $P=\Gf{m,n}$.
-Our use of intervals is motivated by our ultimate goal of constructing an approximation to $M$.
-In contrast, the set $\mathbf{Con}(P)$ contains subposets which cannot be realized as the support of some persistence module.
+The set $\mathbf{Con}(P)$ contains subposets that cannot be realized as the support of some persistence module.
 For example, viewing $\Gf{2,2}$ as a poset with Hasse diagram (both filled and unfilled circles):

 the subposet $C$ given by the filled-in circles is in $\mathbf{Con}(P)$.
-However, there is no thin\footnote{A persistence module is said to be \emph{thin} if all of its vector spaces have dimension at most $1$.
+However, this is not an interval (Definition~\ref{def:intervalsubq}), and there is no thin\footnote{A persistence module is said to be \emph{thin} if all of its vector spaces have dimension at most $1$.
 For example, interval persistence modules are thin.} indecomposable persistence module over $\Gf{2,2}$ with support given by $C$, as a commutativity relation will be violated otherwise.
+We do note however that subsequent works on the generalized rank invariant \cite{dey2021computing,kim2021generalized} have restricted the domain to the set of all intervals, instead of using $\mathbf{Con}(P)$.